-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 11 - SUBSEQUENT EVENTS

 The Company has evaluated all events that occurred after the balance sheet date through the date when the financial statements were issued to determine if they must be reported.
-The Management of the Company determined that there were no reportable subsequent events to be disclosed.
+As of December 12, 2016 the Management of the Company determined there were no subsequent events to be reported to the year ending September 30, 2016.